dalemunroe/belly-button-challenge/README.md

 ## belly-button-challenge
 Unit 14 Homework: Belly Button Biodiversity

-Files:
+Files

-    index.html -> To Launch
+    * index.html -> To Launch

-    app_dm.js -> javascript code that populates the dashboard samples.json -> the supplied file that contains the metadata
+    * app_dm.js -> javascript code that populates the dashboard

+    * samples.json -> the supplied file that contains the metadata

 In this assignment, we were asked to build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogues the microbes that colonise human navels.